QuesterZen/hackenstein3D/README.md

 To quit the game, press Q.

 To win the game, you need to shoot all three targets and reach the exit.
 You have 1000 "actions" to do this.
-Moving and turning take a action each; shooting takes 4 actions but you can move at the same time without additional cost.
+Moving and turning take one action each; shooting takes 4 actions but you can move at the same time without additional cost.